zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ### Scripted install of the Zowe Cross Memory Server

 For users who have sufficient authority under their user ID on the z/OS instance where they are installing the Zowe cross memory server, a convenience script is provided in `/xmem-server/zowe-install-apf-server.sh`.
+If this script does not exist review the section [Creating the xmem-server/zss directory](#Creating-the-xmem-server/zss-directory)

 - The script will create the APF authorized load library, copy the load module, create the PROCLIB, define the `ZWES.IS` FACILITY class and give READ access to the ZOWESVR user ID.
 - The script will not create the PPT entry which must be done manually.
 This is done using the steps described in step "5.
 Security requirements for the cross memory server" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).